OutpostUniverse/OP2Archive/ReadMe.txt

 +++ INSTALL DIRECTIONS +++

-Unzip OP2Archive.exe using WINZIP compatible decompression algorithm.
+Unzip OP2Archive.exe using a WINZIP compatible decompression algorithm.
 The typical place to put OP2Archive.exe is in the root OP2 install directory for ease of use, but this is not required.

 Open a command prompt.
 Navigate to the directory containing OP2Archive and type 'OP2Archive -h' to see Usage Message.